ajramos/cloud-certs/gcp-pcne-cert.md

     - Pods connect through a **network gateway** and are assigned a unique private IP address within the cluster subnet.
 The network gateway manages communication between the pods and other services in the network.
 This setup is easier to configure than VPC-native, but it can be less scalable and have lower performance in large and complex networks.
     - Uses routes to pass traffic to the K8s network, count against custom route quota.
 - **VPC-native**:
     - The ranges are taken from the alias IP Ranges.
+You can either pre-create the secondary ranges or simply specify them when creating the cluster
     - Ability to customize pods per node.
 When selecting the value for the number of pods per node, the value should be between 8 and 110 pods per Node.
 In order to provide 15 IP Addresses and to support rolling updates of pods, we need at least 30 IP addresses assigned.
 Using a /27 provides 32 IP addresses for pods per node.
     - Pod IP addresses are taken from the cluster subnet's secondary IP address range for Pods.
 Unless you set a different [maximum number of Pods per node](https://cloud.google.com/kubernetes-engine/docs/how-to/flexible-pod-cidr), GKE allocates a `/24` [alias IP range](https://cloud.google.com/vpc/docs/alias-ip) (256 addresses) to each node for the Pods running on it.
 On each node, those 256 alias IP addresses are used to support up to 110 Pods.
     - Services IP range is distinctly reserved independent of the pod address range.